makersacademy/airport_challenge/README.md

 - I updated this README when a unit test was passed and staged all the files in Git (git add .) and did a git commit with a descriptive message.
 - I ran rubocop to check adherence to coding style and format before every commit and sometimes while doing rspec.
 - At certain times I did a git push to see all the changes in Github.
 This was useful to make sure my Git/Github was working fine and also it was a good to see the README updated in my Github homepage.
-- I tried to follow a 15min period for the read & refine cycle in the context of the TDD process but I found it difficult to do this and will hope to improve with practise.
+- I tried to follow a 20min period for the read & refine cycle in the context of the TDD process but I found it very difficult to do this.
+I hope to improve with practise.

+### Acknowledgement
+Many thanks to [Nikhil Vijayan](https://github.com/nkhil) who helped me enormously by walking me through some of the OOP concepts I was unsure about and also with writing some tests in RSpec.

 User Stories
 ------------------------
 User story 1
 ------------
 Initially my thinking was for there to be a Plane class which would have an interface method #land.
-But after following Domain model web resources which were being shared by the cohort, and comparing to the Boris Bikes project, it became clear to me that the Airport was the controlling class and it had an #instruct_land interface method that would take a Plane object as an argument.
-I stuck to the terms used in the user stories, hence:
+But after following Domain model web resources which were being shared by the cohort, and comparing to the Boris Bikes project, it became clear to me that the Airport was the controlling class and, sticking to the terms used in the user stories, it needed an #instruct_land interface method that would take a Plane object as an argument, hence:

 | Object       | Message       |
 |---------------|----------------|